getodk/docs/docs/web-forms-intro.rst

 Features not yet supported
 ---------------------------

 We've extensively tested ODK Web Forms and consider it ready for production use.
 However, there is some advanced functionality it does not yet support.
-Here is functionality in Enketo but not in Web Forms, in rough order of priority:
+Here is functionality in Enketo that we intend to add to Web Forms, in rough order of priority:

 * One question per page
 * Query parameter defaults